 - Clerk, The Honorable Charles E. Springer, Supreme Court of Nevada

-Timothy O'Toole will speak in the Export Compliance Training Institute (ECTI) Seminar Series event, "ITAR/EAR/OFAC Commercial and Military Export Controls" on November 14, 2019, in Alexandria, VA.
+Timothy O'Toole will speak in the Export Compliance Training Institute (ECTI) Seminar Series event, "ITAR Controls & EAR/OFAC Controls" on March 5, 2020, in Alexandria, VA.

 Timothy O'Toole will speak at the ABA Section of International Law: 2019 U.S. Export Controls Year-in-Review on February 19, 2020, in Washington, DC.